felixruano91/aspiration-take-home/README.md

 ## Steps to run project

 1. run `yarn` to install all the dependencies
-2. add env variables for `Github GraphQL API URL` and for the `token`
+2. add env variables in .env (if it doesn't exist create it at the root of the project) for `Github GraphQL API URL` and for the `token`
 3. run `yarn start` to run the project

 ## Available Scripts